ALievre/5ISS_Portfolio/static/media/middleware_service.186cd827.md

     </tr>
     <tr>
        <td style="border: 1px #ffca28 solid; font-weight: bold;">Service Oriented Architecture</td>
-       <td style="border: 1px #ffca28 solid;">Lectures, laboratories and a big project about the concepts of web services and Service Oriented Architecure (SOA).
+       <td style="border: 1px #ffca28 solid;">Lectures, practical works and a big project about the concepts of web services and Service Oriented Architecure (SOA).
 This class oversees a lot of technologies like SOAP, BPEL or REST.</td>
     </tr>
     <tr>
        <td style="border: 1px #ffca28 solid; font-weight: bold;">Middleware for IoT</td>
-       <td style="border: 1px #ffca28 solid;">Lectures and laboratories about middleware options for IoT sensors and applications, with a focus on the OM2M platform, based on the OneM2M standard and developed here in Toulouse.
-During the labs, we had the chance to work with real sensors and see the power of OM2M with real-life applications.</td>
+       <td style="border: 1px #ffca28 solid;">Lectures and laboratories about middleware options for IoT sensors and applications, with a focus on the OM2M platform, based on the OneM2M standard. </td>
     </tr>
     <tr>
        <td style="border: 1px #ffca28 solid; font-weight: bold;">Cloud & autonomic management</td>
-       <td style="border: 1px #ffca28 solid;">This class allows us to discover the main concepts of cloud based computing, mainly talking about classic techniques such as virtualization or fog computing.
-Lectures followed by laboratories to practice the concepts.</td>
+       <td style="border: 1px #ffca28 solid;">Lectures allowing us to discover the main concepts of cloud based computing, mainly talking about classic techniques such as virtualization, followed by laboratories to practice the concepts.</td>
     </tr>
     </table>
     <br>